johnrjj/quadtree/README.md

 Being able to place tooltips in an x,y coordinate system, and quickly detect collisions for incoming and existing tooltips allows for performantly displaying multiple tooltips on a page.

-Other alternatives considered were (Spatial hashing)[http://zufallsgenerator.github.io/2014/01/26/visually-comparing-algorithms/].
+Other alternatives considered were (spatial hashing)[http://zufallsgenerator.github.io/2014/01/26/visually-comparing-algorithms/]

 ## Prior Art

-Implementation and parts of README borrowed from (quadtree-lib)[https://github.com/elbywan/quadtree-lib], which I've updated and further customized.
+Implementation and parts of README borrowed from (quadtree-lib)[https://github.com/elbywan/quadtree-lib] which I've updated and further customized.

 ## Usage